10 Minute Morning Yoga Routine:

 3. As you inhale your breath, attempt to draw your tailbone upwards, towards the ceiling.
 Simulatensouly, your belly button should drop towards the floor

 4. As you focus on pressing your palms into the mat, arch your neck gentle upward, now facing forward.

-5. You can perform the cat-cow based on breaths, or simply hold each position for a varied amount of time.
+5. You can perform Cat-Cow based on breaths, or simply hold each position for a varied amount of time.

 Now that you have a workout going, as your back, abdominal’s, shoulders, arms, legs have all been a focus, we can also hit on some side-bend stretches.

-Since we've done these asanas on the mat, let's continue this trend.
-This may be a beginner pose, like several of the others listed, but we really want you to focus on the mind-body connection, focusing on breathing and staying present.
-This easy pose variation side-bend, benefits the lower, middle back, shoulders, neck, chest and lats.
+Since we’ve done these asanas on the mat, let’s continue this trend.
+This may be a beginner pose, like several of the others listed, but we need focus on the mind-body connection, breathing, and staying present.
+This easy pose variation side-bend, benefits the lower, middle back, shoulders, neck, and lats.

-This pose is a take on the easy yoga pose or Sukhasana, which is a very commonly used pose for meditation and breathing exercises.
-We're putting a side-bend twist on it, however.
+This pose is a take on Easy pose or Sukhasana, which is a very commonly used pose for meditation and breathing exercises.
+However, we’re putting a side-bend twist on it.

-1. First let's get into the easy pose.
+1. Firstly, let’s get into Easy pose.
 Seated, extend your legs out in front of you, and then bring them in, to a cross-legged pattern at the shins.

 2. Place each foot beneath the opposite knee.
 Your body, from your head, to your shoulders & down your torso should be centered in good alignment.
 Look straight ahead.
-This is the easy pose.
+This is Easy pose.